nataburdyey/dimension-explorer/README.md

 - [x] Users can choose any combination of any number of dimensions to display.
 - [x] This UI can be used to visualize different data sets with different dimensionality.
 - [x] Indicate loading and error states.
-- [x] The App was deployed to Netlify.
+- [x] The App was deployed to Netlify: https://dimension-explorer.netlify.app/

 ## Implementations Details
 ### Data Fetching and Management: